 By allowing employees to book desks on demand, a desk booking solution can help reduce the number of fixed desks that a company needs, thereby promoting a more dynamic and adaptable workspace.
 This can save space and even reduce business expenses, contributing to a more cost-effective and agile operation.

-A desk booking solution can help ensure that desks are being used efficiently and that there is no wasted space.
-This can be particularly useful for companies with a lot of flexible or remote workers, as they may not always need a desk.
+A desk booking solution can help ensure that desks and office space required per person are used efficiently, preventing wasted space.
+This is especially beneficial for companies with many flexible or remote workers who may not need a dedicated desk daily.

 A desk booking solution can help encourage collaboration by allowing employees to book desks in common areas or near colleagues they need to work with, facilitating spontaneous interactions and idea exchanges.
 This can foster a sense of community and encourage teamwork while saving space by reducing the need for separate conference rooms and promoting an environment conducive to creativity and innovation.